IRIS Jamaran (76): Service history

+The frigate was involved in a deadly friendly fire incident in the Gulf of Oman on May 10, 2020, resulting in the loss of at least 19 Iranian sailors.
+According to multiple media reports, during a naval exercise near the southern city of Jask, south of the Strait of Hormuz, Jamaran mistakenly launched a missile at the support vessel Konarak.
+The support ship sustained significant damage, leading to the casualties and injuries of numerous crew members.

 On September 1, 2022, the IRIS Jamaran took two Saildrone Explorers that were property of the United States Navy.

 According to a statement by the United States Fifth Fleet, two nearby U.S. Navy guided-missile destroyers, the USS Nitze and USS Delbert D. Black, responded quickly.

 According to a U.S. defense official who spoke on condition of anonymity, Nitze sent a MH-60R Sea Hawk helicopter ahead to the Iranian ship as the destroyers made their way to intercept.
 The helicopter crew spotted the Saildrones on the ship's deck, but as they approached, the Iranian crew began to throw tarps on top of them "to try to hide the fact that they had seized these unmanned vessels."

 The two destroyers arrived and stayed in the area, speaking with the Iranian ship "to deescalate the situation and recover the seized Saildrones", according to the statement.

 The Iranians eventually said that they had been told by their headquarters to return the vessels, the defense official said, but they wanted to wait until the sun came up.
 The drones were released at 8:00 am local time Friday morning.

+In the wake of rising tensions between Iran and Israel in April 2024, Iran announced the frigate would be convoying Iranian commercial traffic through the Red Sea.